Solus-Tenebirs/CS3-PSHS-CLC/Quarter 1 (Q1)/q1_sg2_a1.md

 Decomposition

 Example Solution
+Divide the monitoring into different steps.
+1.)
+Check current stock
+2.)
 Compare current stock with the minimum threshold acceptable.
-Then, send an alert to the supplier of the item that exceeded the minimum accepted threshold.
+3.)
+If an item falls below the minimum threshold, identify said item 4.)
+Send an alert to the supplier of the item that fell below the minimum accepted threshold.

 Sub-Problem 2:
 Vending machine fails to provide the correct change for the consumer goods